-MLB is back: How to watch Yankees vs. Nationals, Giants vs. Dodgers on Opening Night
+MLB is back: How to watch Yankees vs. Nationals, Giants vs. Dodgers on opening night

-After the coronavirus postponed the start of the baseball season, and shut down nearly everything else, the sport is set to return with a 60-game season mandated by MLB Commissioner Rob Manfred.
+After the coronavirus postponed the start of the baseball season, and shut down nearly everything else, the sport returns for 2020 with a 60-game season mandated by MLB Commissioner Rob Manfred.
 Negotiations between the league and the MLB Players Association haven't been pretty, with weeks of back-and-forth proposals that played out in the media without reaching a resolution before a season was finally imposed.
-Even now, a handful of players, including the Washington Nationals' Ryan Zimmerman, have announced they're sitting out the shortened season.
-More still might follow.
+Even now, a handful of players, including the Washington Nationals' Ryan Zimmerman and the San Francisco Giants' Buster Posey, have announced they're sitting out the shortened season.

 But after all the arguing and uncertainty baseball is back starting tonight.
 Here's how you can watch the first two games and the rest of the shortened 2020 season.